bblodfon/curated-siteswaps/3_person_or_more_passing.md

 ## 5 jugglers

+- **2,3,4-count Star**
+  - Pentagram positiong
+  - Throw to the person that's righty-next to the person that's right of you!
+  - In 3-count, throws are *outside*
 - **Feast**
-Pentagram positioning, 4-count.
+  - Pentagram positioning, 4-count
-Each time throw a pass to a different person's left hand (I mean do a 4-count with different person each time, following the circle orientation), find next person by going clockwise, start by throwing to the person on your left, could be vanilla, chocolate bar, banana and generally different kind of passes between each person (but have to be in a 4-count)
+  - Each time throw a pass to a different person's left hand (I mean do a 4-count with different person each time, following the circle orientation) - find next person by going clockwise, start by throwing to the person on your left
+  - Throw sequence could be vanilla, chocolate bar, banana and generally different kind of passes between each person (but have to be in a 4-count)
 - **Hand-feast (nice)**
-Pentagram positioning, 4-count.
+  - Pentagram positioning, 4-count
-Each time throw a pass to a different hand in the circle going clockwise, when it is time to throw to your hands, 'throw' a self, feels like Jim's
+  - Each time throw a pass to a different hand in the circle going clockwise, when it is time to throw to your hands, 'throw' a self, feels like Jim's
+- **5-count Star with doubles (and 16 clubs)**
+  - Pentagram positioning, 5-count
+  - Double passes
+  - 16 clubs (one person holds 4 clubs and starts throwing in the 1st beat)
+  - In each beat a different person throws a double (5 beats in total)
+  - Throw **crossing passes** to the same person (the same person you would throw if you were doing a 4-count Star).
+Your right hand pass goes to his right hand, etc.